LongTu/encryptionGenerator/README.md

 # encryptionGenerator

-This is a helper project to let frontend code connect to backend influxdb databse.
+This is a helper project to encrypt strings
-By default, this service is bind to port 18080

 follow the instructions here to install go on your environment: https://golang.org/doc/install